ENCODE-DCC/atac-seq-pipeline/README.md

 ### SLURM

 Genome data have already been installed and shared on Stanford Sherlock-2.
-You can skip step-3.
+You can skip step 3 on Sherlock-2.
 1) Set your partition (`default_runtime_attributes.slurm_partition`) in `workflow_opts/non_docker.json`.
 2) Install [dependencies](#dependency-installation).
 3) Install [genome data](#genome-data-installation).